Distinction of the Steinberg representation and the dual group of a symmetric space

 \begin{defn}

-Let $\A$ be some $\sigma$ stable apartment that corresponds to a maximal split torus $T$.
-Let $\alpha$ be the root on $T$ given by the previous proposition.
-We call a chamber $\C$ in $\A$ $\alpha$ adjacent if it contains a face of codimension 1 which is part of a wall defined by an affine translation of $\alpha$.
-We call a chamber $H$-wall adjacent if its $\alpha$ adjacent for some $\alpha$ that satisfies the property of the previous definition.
+Let $\A$ be a $\sigma$ stable apartment corresponding to a maximal split torus $T$.
+Let $\alpha$ be a good root on $T$ like in Proposition \ref{non quasi splits gives roots}.
+We call a chamber $\C$ in $\A$ $\alpha$ adjacent if it contains a facet of codimension 1 that is part of a wall defined by an affine translation of $\alpha$.
+We call a chamber $H$-wall adjacent if it is $\alpha$ adjacent for some good root $\alpha$.

-Notice that if $h\in H$ acts on $\A$ then it acts on the set of $H$-wall adjacent chambers.
-Also $\sigma$ acts on the set of $H$-wall adjacent chambers. \end{defn}
+Notice that if $h\in H$ fixes $\A$ then it acts on the set of $H$-wall adjacent chambers in $\A$.
+Also, $\sigma$ acts on the set of $H$-wall adjacent chambers. \end{defn}

 Now we can prove Theorem \ref{easy direction}.

 \begin{proof}[Proof of Theorem \ref{easy direction}]